Aditybiju/Traboda-week2/README.md

 **Approach:**

 A png file was provided .
 Used Ghex to look into the data .
-We can see multiple file signatures afetr the PNG which is of jpg.
+We can see multiple file signatures after the PNG which is of jpg.

 Edited the data and saved the file to get an image which had the correct flag.